Italy Sistema di Interscambio (SdI) real-time e-invoices

 Submitting XML-format invoices

 Invoices not submitted through SdI system attract penalties of between 90% and 180% of the VAT due.
 Penalties for the non-declaration of invoices in the ‘cross-border communication’ will be €2 per invoice up to a ceiling of €1,000 per quarter.
+However, the tax authorities will initially accept a minor delay given the complexity of sending live invoices to SdI.

 The new invoice reporting obligation is designed to reduce errors and prevent VAT fraud.
 Italy’s VAT Gap – the difference between forecast revenues versus actual take – is by far the largest in Europe.
 It accounts for 23% of the EU estimated €151.5 billion VAT missing in Europe.